CollectivizeHealth/collectivize.health.bigspring/exampleSite/content/blog/post-5.md

 Collectivize Health is presenting the conference paper and talk titled _Using AI for Mental Health Analysis and Prediction in School Surveys_.

+This small project brings together our shared passion for improving the health of young people through enhanced, digitized public health practice.
+It harnesses our combined capabilities in digital health and public health, and provides a model for the application of AI modalities in school settings in order to improve mental health surveillance and evaluation.

+We were extremely grateful to share this work with [Professor David Townend](https://www.maastrichtuniversity.nl/d.townend) from Maastricht University.
+David provided expert insight into the ethical and legal considerations of the implementation of the model.

 <hr>

 ##### Related Links